ismael-arias/nytpi-sass-utils/README.md

 }
 ```

-Use pixel measurements to set a `font-size` in `vw` units, which are proportional to a Size Classes layout:
+Use pixel measurements to set a `font-size` in `vw` units, which set proportionally to a Size Classes layout:

 ```scss
 h1 {